The USGS Water Science School

 Surface Water Use in the United States, 2005

 The Nation's surface-water resources—the water in the nation's rivers, streams, creeks, lakes, and reservoirs—are vitally important to our everyday life.
 The main uses of surface water include drinking-water and other public uses, irrigation uses, and for use by the thermoelectric-power industry to cool electricity-generating equipment.
 The majority of water used for thermoelectric power, public supply, irrigation, mining, and industrial purposes came from surface-water sources.
-Of all the water used in the United States in 2005 (about 410,000 million gallons per day (Mgal/d), fresh and saline), about 80 percent (328,000 Mgal/d) came from surface-water sources.
+Of all the water used in the United States in 2010 (about 355,000 million gallons per day (Mgal/d), fresh and saline), about 78 percent (275,000 Mgal/d) came from surface-water sources.
 (All 2010 water use information is from the report Estimated use of water in the United States in 2010.)
-Water from groundwater sources accounted for the remaining 20 percent.
-Over 85 percent of all water used in 2005 was freshwater, although saline water was heavily used in the thermoelectric-power industry, and, to a lesser extent, for industrial and mining purposes.
+Water from groundwater sources accounted for the remaining 22 percent.
+About 84 percent of all water used in 2010 was freshwater, although saline water was heavily used in the thermoelectric-power industry, and, to a lesser extent, for industrial and mining purposes.

 Trends in surface-water withdrawals

 Data for freshwater withdrawals for 1980-2000 have been revised from original published values.

 To view PDF files, the latest version of Adobe Reader (free of charge) or similar software is needed.